ishaan-arya/wake-me-up/README.md

 # wake_me_up

-This is a fun and innovative alarm app which will ensure that you get out of bed.
+The perfect alarm clock app for people who just cannot get out of bed.
 ## Getting Started

 This project is a starting point for a Flutter application.